huridocs/uwazi-documentation/admin-docs/metadata-extraction.md

 ## How to use metadata extraction effectively

 This step-by-step guide will walk you through the process of extracting metadata from your documents.
-First, initiate the metadata extraction by selecting the relevant properties from the available templates.
-The tool will then generate and present the extracted metadata as suggestions.
-Finally, review the suggestions, accepting those that are correct and refining any that need adjustments.
-Following these steps will help ensure that the extracted metadata is both accurate and relevant.
+Start by initiating the metadata extraction process, where you'll select the relevant properties from the available templates.
+The tool will then analyze the documents and generate suggestions for the extracted metadata.
+As you review these suggestions, you can accept those that are accurate and make any necessary adjustments to improve the results.
+By following these steps, you help ensure that the extracted metadata is both precise and meaningful.

 ### Creating a metadata extractor